mkhaled87/pFaces-OmegaThreads/README.md

 ``` bash
 $ docker build -t omega/latest .
 ```
-The Docker image building process will take arrpximatly 15 minutes.
+The Docker image building process will take proximately 15 minutes.
 During the build, you may recieve some red-colored messages.
-They are not errors, unless you receieve an excplicit red-colored error message.
+They are not errors, unless you recieve an explicit red-colored error message.
 Once done, run/enter the image's interactive shell
 ``` bash
 $ docker run -it -v ~/docker_shared:/docker_shared omega/latest
 ```
-Note that by the previous command, we mad a pipe between host and the container (this part: *-v ~/docker_shared:/docker_shared*) which will later allow us to move files (e.g., the synthesized controller) from the container to the host.
+Note that by the previous command, we made a pipe between host and the container (this part: *-v ~/docker_shared:/docker_shared*) which will later allow us to move files (e.g., the synthesized controller) from the container to the host.

-Now OmegaThreads is installed and we will test it with a simmple example.
+Now OmegaThreads is installed and we will test it with a simple example.
 In case you need to know more about OmegaThreads, we advise you to read the **Getting Started** section below.
 In the Docker image, OmegaThreas sis located in the director **pFaces-OmegaThreads** and you can navigate to it as follows:
 ``` bash
 /# cd pFaces-OmegaThreads
 ```

 In the Docker image, we installed Oclgrind to simulate an OpenCL platform/device that utilizes all the CPU cores using threads.
-Unless you will be passing-through your device (e.g., a GPU), you MUST preceed any pFaces command with oclgrind.
+Unless you will be exposing your device (e.g., a GPU) to Docker, pFaces commands **MUST** be preceded with oclgrind.
 For example, to check available devices using Oclgrind/pFaces, run:
 ``` bash
 /# oclgrind pfaces -CG -l
 ```